-The Diocesan policy, Dignity at Work is now included in the Diocesan Governance Handbook which was agreed at the Diocesan Synod on 19 November 2019.
+The Diocesan policy, Dignity at Work is now included in the Diocesan Governance Handbook the latest version of which was agreed at the Diocesan Synod on 19 November 2022.
 It addresses bullying, harassment and discrimination against clergy, lay ministers, officers, and employees.
-It is relevant to you if affected and bids us all to uphold standards of behaviour as befits our common baptism.
+It is relevant to you if affected and bids us all to uphold standards of behaviour as befits our common baptism. https://southwark.anglican.org/wp-content/uploads/2023/12/Diocesan-Dignity-at-Work-Policy-from-HboG-2021-2024.pdf

-24.4 Counselling for clergy
+24.4 Counselling and psychotherapy for clergy